Pax14/Interview-Scheduler/README.md

 # Interview Scheduler

 Single page React application that can create, store, update, and delete daily interviews for a user to keep track of their work week.
+This the repo for the front end.
+Back end can be found here [Scheduler API](https://github.com/Pax14/scheduler-api)

 ## Setup